SnowyHit/snowyhit.github.io/README.md

 I have made some internships in web technologies , tried to work as a team , learning the teamwork , developing better communication skills .
 I'm confident with my ability in communication and research.

 I focus my interest on games , and always tried to gamify my tasks.
-As in making algoritms , i always tried to make some similarities to a game.
-I got into game development in my last years , worked on gamemaker , unreal and unity , in the end i have chosen unity as a development platform that i can finish projects myself.
-I also researched , and created a simple 3D horror game for my thesis , but that was too shallow to actually count as a project in my eyes.I mainly learned the storymaking and game design concepts there , and the basics to game engines.
+I studied game design principles , mechanics and how they work on paper.

 ### Skills And Abilities.